dotnet/docs-maui/docs/user-interface/controls/map.md

 - `Location`, of type `Location`, which represents the latitude and longitude of the pin.
 - `Type`, of type `PinType`, which represents the type of pin.

-These properties are backed by `BindableProperty` objects, which means a `Pin` can be the target of data bindings.
+These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means a `Pin` can be the target of data bindings.
 For more information about data binding `Pin` objects, see [Display a pin collection](#display-a-pin-collection).

 In addition, the `Pin` class defines `MarkerClicked` and `InfoWindowClicked` events.
 The `MarkerClicked` event is fired when a pin is tapped, and the `InfoWindowClicked` event is fired when the information window is tapped.
 The `PinClickedEventArgs` object that accompanies both events has a single `HideInfoWindow` property, of type `bool`.